sophiagavrila/credit-microservices/README.md

 # Credit Microservices
 A Spring Boot based microservices application deployed on AWS cloud, containerized and orchestrated with Docker &amp; Kubernetes.
-Simulated to model the appropriate deconstruction of a banking credit/loan accounting monolith.
+Designed to model the appropriate deconstruction of a banking credit/loan accounting monolith.

 **Microservices architecture** breaks apps down into their smallest components, independent from eachother.